Selection and the Distribution of Female Hourly Wages in the U.S: Appendix

-In the second step we estimate the LASF $\mu(x,v)$ and the LDSF $G(y,x,v)$ for each group using flexibly parametrized ordinary least squares (OLS) and distribution regressions, where the unknown control function is replaced by its estimator $\widehat{V}_i$ from the previous step.
+{ We estimate the LASF $\mu (x,v)$ and the LDSF $G(y,x,v)$ for each group using flexibly parametrized ordinary least squares (OLS) and distribution regressions, where the unknown control function is replaced by its estimator $\widehat{V}_{i} = \widehat F_{H^{\ast }\mid Z}(H_i \mid Z_i) $ from the previous step.
 For reasons explained in FVV, we estimate over a sample trimmed with respect to the censoring variable $H$.
 We employ the following trimming indicator among the selected sample:

-for some $\overline{h}\in (0,\infty)$ such that $\mathbb{P}(T=1)>0$.
+for some $\overline{h}\in (0,\infty )$ such that $\mathbb{P}(T=1)>0$.
 The estimator of the LASF is $\widehat{\mu }(x,v)=w(x,v)^{\prime }\widehat{\beta }$, where $w(x,v)$ is a $d_{w}$-dimensional vector of transformations of $ (x,v)$ with good approximating properties, and $\widehat{\beta }$ is the OLS estimator:

 where $\widehat{W}_{i}=w(X_{i},\widehat{V}_{i})$.
 The estimator of the LDSF is $\widehat{G}(y,x,v)=\Lambda (w(x,v)^{\prime }\widehat{\beta }(y))$, where $y\in \mathbb{R}$ and $\widehat{\beta }(y)$ is the logistic distribution regression estimator: